SK1793/TicTacToe/README.md

 # Android

-this is a project named "TicTacToe" which is actually a game...
+this is a project named "TicTacToe" which is actually a android  game...
 .
 ..
 .